-Escaping verbal abuse temporarily helps ease the trauma of it.
-Unfortunately, the abuser doesn't like it when you do not stand there and listen to the abusive rant, so “walking away” can seem like the absolutely worst option at the time of attack, yet walking away is probably the best option.
+Walking away from verbal abuse temporarily helps ease the trauma of the abuse.
+Unfortunately, the abuser doesn't like it when you do not stand there and listen to the abusive rant, so walking away can seem like the absolutely worst option at the time of attack, yet walking away from verbal abuse is probably the best option, every time.

 Prerequisite to this experiment: